Csson/p5-Dist-Zilla-Plugin-PkgVersion-Block/README.md

 The block package syntax was introduced in Perl 5.14, so this plugin is only usable in projects that only support 5.14+.

-There are no attributes:
+There are no attributes.
+However:

-> Having an existing assignment to $VERSION in the file is a fatal error.
+- Having an existing assignment to $VERSION in the file is a fatal error.
->
-> Packages with a version number between the namespace and the block are silently skipped.
+- Packages with a version number between the namespace and the block are silently skipped.

 # KNOWN PROBLEMS